The timeless question… a question that has been asked since the dawn of time… since the cavemen began to sell apples from the tree.

 Are my Facebook ads converting, and if they are, are they converting as well as they could be?
 And of course, the most important question, am I paying too much?
 These are questions that have been theorized since the Renaissance…

-Luckily, there are a number of ways to improve your Facebook Ads to get more views, clicks, and more for your ad dollar.
+Luckily, there are a number of ways to improve your Facebook Ads (hint!) to get more views, clicks, and more for your ad dollar.
 We will show you the five best practices to optimize your Facebook ad campaigns… tips Leonardo Da Vinci didn’t have when he was selling Mona Lisa prints on his own Italian Shopify page.

 1. Set Your KPI